Works on the River Cam

 LICENSING OF CONSTRUCTION WORK ON THE BED AND BANKS

 The framework for licensing construction activity summarised below defines licenses for different scales of work.
 These are classed as "Minor", "Notifiable", "Major" and "Exceptional".
 Once you have identified the category your works fall into, please select, completed and submit the appropriate form, the link to which can be found at the bottom of this page.
 The property or landowner should complete the application.

 Minor work: In this case, some or all of the following apply:- the work takes less than two days; it affects less than 10m of bank; it has no impact on the navigation; no bed material within the navigable channel is disturbed that requires disposal.
 Examples of such work may include installation of mooring rings on, or poles immediately adjacent to, the bank so that a boat can be moored safely.

 Such works may fall within the prohibition of Section 16.
 The Conservators may seek an injunction to prevent a breach of Section 16, but there is no obligation for them to do so.

 Such an activity will not require a licence and need not be reported to the Conservancy.
-If there is doubt about whether proposed work would class as “Minor” or “Notifiable”, it would be appropriate to discuss the case with the River Manager.
+If there is doubt about whether proposed work would class as “Minor” or “Notifiable”, it would be appropriate to discuss the case with the Clerk.

 There is no fee for these works

 Notifiable work: In this case, some or all of the following apply:- the work takes up to a week; it affects up to 25m of river bank; it has a limited impact on navigation; it results in limited physical disturbance of bed and bank material requiring disposal.
 An example would be the clearing of sediment and vegetation from a cut to make it capable of docking a boat off the river line, depending on the methods employed.